ShuDataScience/FMCG-Project/README.md

-# A chocolate manufacture cost evaluation and demand forecast capstone
+# A chocolate manufacturer cost evaluation and demand forecast capstone

 The raw data is dummy data minics a chocolate manufacturer provded by Kikodo.